Photo of a notebook with a list of Self Care items

 The Complete Guide to Self-Care After 40

-When I hit 40, for the first time, I noticed a drop in energy, aching knees, difficulty sleeping, and irritability.
+When I hit 40, for the first time, I noticed a drop in energy and mood, difficulty sleeping, and irritability.

 So, how do we prioritize self-care after 40?